Geomotion Australia

 1. Borehole inclinometers, to monitor lateral movement of the embankment and foundation;

-2. Borehole extensometers to monitor vertical movements at various depths within and beneath the fill; and
+2. Borehole extensometers to monitor vertical movements at various depths within and beneath the fill;

 3. Survey markers, to monitor vertical and horizontal movements on final and temporary fill surfaces; and